-Listed below are Supreme Court and Fifth Circuit decisions that have addressed whether a specific impairment constituted a "disability" under the ADA.
+Listed below are Supreme Court and Fifth Circuit decisions that have addressed whether a specific impairment constituted a "disability" under the ADA, before it was amended by the ADAA.
+These cases should not be relied on as to any factual situation that occurred after the effective date of the ADAA, in January 2009.